Imagin2/EquestrianDomainOntology/README.md

 ###  Description

-EquestrianDoamainKnowledgeGraph is a knowledge graphe designed to represent structured knowledge in the equine domain, including:
+EquestrianDomain is an ontology  designed to represent structured knowledge in the equine domain, including:
 - Horse profiles
 - Training and competition events
 - Research project data